 It Makes Your Soul Sing!

-I carry on like most of us do, but for a long time, on the inside, I’ve struggled to justify my existence, and to create.
-I held that belief that I was unworthy and it made me feel angry, sad, bored.
+I carry on like most of us do, but for a long time, on the inside I’ve often struggled to justify my existence, and to create.
+I held the belief that I was unworthy and it made me feel angry, sad, bored.
 It took a long time to change that and feel joy that I am a creative being and that it’s important.

 Are you embracing your inner artist fully?